ParsaHejabi/PHP-SMSSender/README.md

 ```

 4- Download and install [Composer](https://getcomposer.org/).
+5- Create `digi` folder in `C:/xampp/htdocs/` and clone the repository in there.
-5- Go to the project directory and customize `DATABASE_URL` in `.env` file. `db_user` and `db_password` have to be changed to your database username and password.
+6- Go to the project directory and customize `DATABASE_URL` in `.env` file. `db_user` and `db_password` have to be changed to your database username and password.
 ```
 # customize this line!
 DATABASE_URL="mysql://db_user:db_password@127.0.0.1:3306/digi"
 ```
-6- In terminal enter these commands:
+7- In terminal enter these commands:
 ```
 composer install
 php bin/console doctrine:database:create
 php bin/console doctrine:migrations:migrate
 ```
-7- To run the project first open XAMPP and start Apache and MySQL and then enter 2 terminal sessions:
+8- To run the project first open XAMPP and start Apache and MySQL and then enter 2 terminal sessions:
 ```
 # terminal 1:
 php bin/console server:run